VipeCloud/vipecloud_api/README.md

 <a name="#files-post--get"></a>Files (POST / GET)
 -------------
+Add, update, and retrieve files from your user accounts.
 If you are migrating from another system and have more files than you can manually transfer over (images, videos, documents, etc.), you can import them using the /files endpoint.

 ```
-POST /files
+POST /files(/:id)
 ```

-Body params
+Sample body when *creating* a new file

 ```
 {